gmarangoni-stack/research_products/README.md

 sure(s), and the conclusion.
 A good answer will teach me something as a reader.
 It will have a main point, and the visual, prose, and stats will work together to make that point.

+### Methodology

+The research topic for this was the relationship between hours studied and exam performance in students.
+I examined the relationship to determine if "A"" students are relatively the more studious or not.

 The data extracted was from the Student Performance Dataset, in kaggle.
 The link to the dataset can be accessed through the following link: https://www.kaggle.com/datasets/kundanbedmutha/student-performance-dataset.
 The data can also be found in the repository.

-The research topic for this was the relationship between hours studied and exam performance in students.
-I examined the relationship to determine if "A"" students are relatively the more studious or not.

 My approach was to create a plot and include diverse responses in the graph as different points and analyze the amount of hours that "A" students dedicated to studying.
 Also,